PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-06-20 06:56:12
+Last updated: 2024-06-20 06:59:06
-Random Quote: Congratulations, you’ve just left your family a second-hand Subaru. - Saul Goodman
+Random Quote: Freddie: "Are you mad?"
+Ada: "Yeah.
+Mad as hell with all of them." - Ada Thorne